Light-Cone Structure of Propagation of Entanglement: Introduction

+In the case of photon transported entanglement, a natural framework for a rigorous treatment is provided by the non-relativistic QED (see e.g. \cite{BoFauSig, GS}), but such a treatment is still missing.
+We establish the finiteness of speed of propagation of entanglement for bipartite particle systems with localized couplings between their subsystems yielding the entanglement light-cone structure.
+Our approach is new and simple.
+It is indicated at the end of Subsection \ref{sec:result}.
 The physical set-up we consider is of systems $A$ and $B$ with the state spaces $\mathcal{H}_{A}=L^2(\Lam)$, and $\mathcal{H}_{B}$, respectively, coupled in a subset $Y$ of $\Lam$, where $\Lambda$ is a domain in either $\mathbb R^n$ or $\mathbb Z^n$.
 We do not specify the nature of system $B$.
-It could be of the same physical nature as $A$ (say, a few particle system), or an artificial system - ancilla - used for intermediate operations and to be discarded later on, or an environment absorbing information (and energy) flow.
+It could be of the same physical nature as $A$ (say, a few-particle system), or an ancilla system used for intermediate operations and to be discarded later on, or an environment absorbing information (and energy) flow.